What Are The Best Months to Visit The Douro Valley?

 June is a moderately hot month, with an average temperature fluctuating between 13.7°C (56.7°F) and 24.1°C (75.4°F).
 Temperatures may go up to as high as 30°C (86°F).

 With the pleasant weather, June offers an array of outdoor activities in the Douro Valley.
 You can go on scenic cruises along the Douro River, taking in the panoramic views of the valley from the water.
-Kayaking is also a popular option for exploring the river and its surroundings more closely.
-Outdoor dining is particularly enjoyable during this time allowing you to savor the local cuisine while admiring the stunning views.
+Kayaking is also a popular option for exploring the river.
+Outdoor dining is particularly enjoyable during this time as well.

 Douro Valley in July